CodeMouse92/the-missing-recipes/README.md

 Placing any diamond tool (except a shovel), armor piece, or jukebox on a stonecutter yields one diamond; diamond horse armor yields three diamonds.

+#### Leather

+You can also recover one leather from any leather armor on the stonecutter; you can get three leather from leather horse armor or a saddle.

 #### Netherite

 Placing any netherite tool or armor piece on a stonecutter yields two netherite scrap.